radioxeth/cis-623-assured-programming-and-formal-methods/week3/README.md

 [1,3,5,15]
 ```

-- a positve integer is prime if its only factors ar e1 and itself
+- a positive integer is prime if its only factors ar e1 and itself

 ```hs
 prime :: Int -> Bool